 Download the Governors’ Declaration of interests

 All Board of Directors members are required to declare any business interests or positions of authority in any charity or voluntary body in the field of health or social care and any connection with a voluntary or other body contracting for NHS services.

-Click here to a link to the Register of Interests Declared by the Chairman, non-executive directors and executive directors of this Trust. fixme
+There is also a Register of Interests Declared by the Chairman, non-executive directors and executive directors of this Trust.

-These registers will be available to Monitor, the Independent Regulator.
+These registers will be available to NHS Improvement, the Independent Regulator.